microsoft/semantic-kernel/docs/decisions/0047-azure-open-ai-connectors.md

 ## Considered Options

-- Option 1 - Slow transition.
+- Option 1 - Merge New and Legacy (Slow transition for independent connectors).
-- Option 2 - Independent Connectors from Start
+- Option 2 - Independent Connectors from Start.
-- Option 3 - Update OpenAI with Azure as is
+- Option 3 - Keep OpenAI and Azure in the same connector (As is).

-## Option 1 - Slow Transition
+## Option 1 - Merge New and Legacy (Slow transition for independent connectors).

 This is the least breaking approach where we keep the current legacy OpenAI and AzureOpenAI APIs temporarily in the connector using last Azure SDK `Azure.AI.OpenAI 1.0.0-beta.17` and add new OpenAI specific APIs using the new `OpenAI 2.0.0-beta.*` SDK package.